© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lan Enclosure is a scheduled monument protected by Cadw under reference CM294.
 View the official record →

-Lan Enclosure is a medieval enclosure located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM CM294.
+Lan Enclosure is a medieval enclosure situated in Carmarthenshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM CM294.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM294.

 Lan Enclosure dates from the medieval period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lan Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM294.